-On July 2, 2020, the Company entered into a forward purchase agreement pursuant to which East Asset Management, LLC ("East Asset Management"), an affiliate of the Sponsor, agreed to purchase an aggregate of up to 5,000,000 units (the "forward purchase units"), consisting of one share of Class A common stock (the "forward purchase shares") and one-half of one warrant to purchase one share of Class A common stock (the "forward purchase warrants"), for \$10.00 per unit, or an aggregate maximum amount of \$50,000,000, in a private placement that will close simultaneously with the closing of a Business Combination.
+On July 2, 2020, the Company entered into a forward purchase agreement pursuant to which East Asset Management, LLC ("East Asset Management"), an affiliate of the Sponsor, agreed to purchase an aggregate of up to 5,000,000 units (the "forward purchase units"), consisting of one share of Class A common stock (the "forward purchase shares") and one-half of one warrant to purchase one share of Class A common stock (the "forward purchase shares") and one-half of one warrant to purchase one share of Class A common stock (the "forward purchase shares") and one-half of one warrant to purchase one share of Class A common stock (the "forward purchase warrants"), for \$10.00 per unit, or an aggregate maximum amount of \$50,000,000, in a private placement that will close simultaneously with the closing of a Business Combination.
 East Asset Management was too purchase a number of forward purchase units that would result in gross proceeds to the Company necessary to enable the Company to consummate a Business Combination and pay related fees and expenses, after first applying amounts available to the Company from the Trust Account (after paying the deferred underwriting discount and giving effect to any redemptions of Public Shares) and any other financing source obtained by the Company for such purpose at or prior to the consummation of a Business Combination, plus any additional amounts mutually agreed by the Company and East Asset Management to be retained by the post-business combination company for working capital or other purposes.
 East Asset Management's obligation to purchase forward purchase units was, among other things, be conditioned on the Business Combination (including the target assets or business, and the terms of the Business Combination) being reasonably acceptable to East Asset Management and on a requirement that such initial Business Combination is approved by a unanimous vote of the Company's board of directors.
 In determining whether a target is reasonably acceptable to East Asset Management, the Company expected that East Asset Management would consider many of the same criteria as the Company will consider but would also consider whether the investment is an appropriate investment for East Asset Management.
 The Forward Purchase Agreement is treated as a level 3 financial instrument under ASC 820.
 This agreement was terminated on December 2, 2022.
 Please refer to Note 10 for additional information.